-III.
+IV.
 COMPUTATIONAL HARDNESS

-In this section we will prove that optimizing the number of touches, when the number of rounds is constrained, is $\mathcal{NP}$ hard.
-We first leverage a connection to Shortest Common Supersequence (SCS) problems, to show that the problem is computationally hard already for three policies (k = 3), which individually (without optimizing the touches) could in principle be updated in two rounds $(r_i = 2 \quad \forall i)$ .
-We then present our main technical result, a theorem stating that the problem is even hard for two policies (k = 2) which could be updated in two rounds each $(r_i = 2 \quad \forall i)$ , by a reduction from Max-2SAT [19].
+In this section, we initiate the study of consistent flow rerouting from an algorithmic perspective.
+In particular, we present a negative result: optimizing the number of touches, when the number of rounds is constrained, is \mathcal{NP} -hard.
+We first leverage a connection to Shortest Common Supersequence (SCS) problems, to show that the problem is computationally hard already for three policies (k = 3), which individually (without optimizing the touches) could in principle be updated in two rounds ($r_i = 2 \quad \forall i$).
+We then present our main technical result, a theorem stating that the problem is even hard for two policies (k = 2) which could be updated in two rounds each ($r_i = 2 \quad \forall i$), by a reduction from Max-2SAT [28].